 English Sailor Suits: Styling

 Figure 1.--This is one of the many different styilized sailor suits worn by English boys in the late 19th century.
 This Birmingham boy was probably photographed in the 1880s, but the portrait is undated.
-Note the detachable collar that has been added.
+Note the detachable V-mcollar that has been added and buttoned on as well as a smaller white collar added to that.
+Also notice that like the standard V-collar blouse that there is a back flap.

-The initial English sailor suits for boys had traditional styling meaning they were minature reproduction od the uniforms weorn by Royal Nasvy enlisted men.
-As the style began to become a popular style for boys a variety of more styilized creations appeared in the late 19th century.
-Many diverged significantly from traditionl styling, but for the most part were instantly recognizable as sailor suits.
+The initial English sailor suits for boys had traditional styling meaning they were minature reproduction od the uniforms worn by Royal Navy enlisted men who the British call ratings.
+As the style began to become a popular fashion for boys a variety of more styilized creations appeared in the mid- and late-19th century.
+Many diverged significantly from traditionl styling, but for the most part were instantly recognizable as sailor suits because of the V-collar and back flap.
+Even without these key attributes, sailor styling was often achieved by stripe detailong.
 These more creative versions came in many different styles.
 Designers also played with the standard blue and white colors, but this is difficult to onserve in the black and white photography of te day.
-Some retained the "V" front and back flap, but some even played with these basic sailor features.
 Traditional styling never disappeared and gradually by the turn of the 20th century was the dominant style.
-Thus in the 20th century most English sailor suits were made with traditional styling.
+Thus in the 20th century most English sailor suits were made with traditional styling and after World War I was virtually the omly sailor styles available.
+By this time the popularity of sailor suits was significantly declining.

 HBC